rokka-n/containers/docker_ember_cli/README.md

 # Working with ember from docker container

-Develop ember apps from container, nothing is installed locally except docker.
+Develop ember apps from a container.
+Nothing is required to be installed locally, except docker.

 ## Installation